rollup/rollup-plugin-image/README.md

-# Moving
+# Moved

-This plugin is being moved to a new home.
-Please stand by...
+This module has moved and is now available at [@rollup/plugin-image](https://github.com/rollup/plugins).
+Please update your dependencies.
+This repository is no longer maintained.

 # rollup-plugin-image